 Official page on the CrossCountry website.

 Long-distance trains from London King’s Cross to Leeds, the North-East and Scotland.
 Dedicated space in a guard’s van, for which booking is required: ask the staff where to load your bike, because both ends of the train are used.
-East Coast station staff can be sticklers for regulations where cyclists are concerned; book, arrive in plenty of time, and don’t give them any excuses to refuse you.
+LNER station staff can be sticklers for regulations where cyclists are concerned; book, arrive in plenty of time, and don’t give them any excuses to refuse you.

 Official page on the LNER website.